Meet The Staff

 Abi joined 146 as a cadet in 2003 at the age of 14.
 At the age of 20 she transferred to staff as an SNCO, in this role ran the Squadron’s First Class Training Programme.

-Abi is currently the Squadron Sports Officer as well as assisting the Merseyside Wing Sports Team, also on Squadron she oversees the NCO Development in the role of Squadron Warrant Officer.
+Abi is currently the Squadron Sports Officer as well as Merseyside Wing Deputy Sports Officer, also on Squadron she oversees the NCO Development in the role of Squadron Warrant Officer.
 Abi is the Operations Manager for GB Helicopters in Manchester, overseeing flight planning and all operations for the business.

 Sergeant Jordan Brown RAFAC: